Mindfulness: In Nature, In Action And As A Practice

 Mindfulness as a Meditative Practice

-This meditative practice helps train the mind to become more aware and less reactive.
-Over time, regular mindfulness meditation can lead to significant benefits, including reduced stress, improved emotional regulation, and enhanced concentration.
+All meditative practices help us train our minds in some way and the benefits are multi-fold.
+Becoming more aware of the present mement allows us to be less reactive.
+Over time, regular meditation leads to significant benefits, including reduced stress, improved emotional regulation, and enhanced concentration.

 Nature offers a unique and powerful setting for cultivating mindfulness and calm.
 It makses sense from an evolutionary persepctive in that a connection to nature is deeply embedded in our biology.
 We had to attune to weather patterns, the landscape, immediate environment, other animals, and rhythms of night and day for our survival.